 - It is best to use a variety of first, second, third person as appropriate.
 Try reading papers in the journal you are aiming for to get a sense of what is best.

 - It is usually better to put action in verbs: “we analyzed the data” tends to be better than “we performed analysis on the data”.
 Some examples of verbs reformed into nouns are: regulation, analysis, occurance, understanding, investigation, deliniation, and performance.
 Check for these and consider replacing them.

-- Short sentences are easier and clearer to read than long ones.
+- Short sentences are usually easier and clearer to read than long ones.
 Tend towards writing in short sentences and avoid sequences of many long sentences.
 (This is not a hard-and-fast rule.)
 Think of paragraph breaks in a similar way.
 They provide a charge to release focus on a prior idea and increase emphasis on a new idea.

 - Multiple run on sentences with the same construction usually reflects bad or lazy writing.
 Excessive use of the same word can reflect the same problem ‘show’, for instance, can be often replaced by ‘feature’, ‘reveal’, ‘display’ etc.